microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/content/09 - teams.md

 layout: page
 title: HOW TO CONNECT Microsoft Teams - Integrating Microsoft Teams and Business Central
 sorttitle: 1 HOW TO CONNECT Microsoft Teams - Integrating Microsoft Teams and Business Central
 description: Business Central works together with Microsoft Teams.
 Once the applications are connected, users can take advantage of the streamlined experiences regardless of the app they are using.
-This video guides pre-sales engineers on how to quickly connect the apps and begin demonstrating to prospects.
+This video guides presales engineers on how to quickly connect the apps and begin demonstrating to prospects.
 updated: 2022-09-28
 permalink: /skilling/d365-academy/business-central-academy/configure-teams
 youtubeid: CNhx8wOqtqo